Hyde Park on Hudson: Critical reception

-Murray's performance as Roosevelt did garner praise, as he received a Golden Globe Award nomination for Best Actor in a Motion Picture – Musical or Comedy.
+Murray's performance as Roosevelt garnered a Golden Globe Award nomination for Best Actor in a Motion Picture – Musical or Comedy.

-Production designer Simon Bowles won an award from the British Film Designers Guild on 27 January 2013 for his production design on this film.
+The film won the award for Best Production Design from the British Film Designers Guild on 27 January 2013.

 Historical accuracy

 During World War II, Suckley often stayed for long visits at the White House, keeping the president company.
 Roosevelt is known to have had an affair with Lucy Mercer during World War I. However, there is no direct evidence that he had a similar relationship with Suckley, though there was an emotional connection.
 Roosevelt apparently instructed Suckley to burn at least some of the letters he wrote to her, which has fueled speculation about their content.